-

 Neuro-Symbolic Human Activity Recognition

 These models make use of prior domain knowledge and thus need less training data than purely data-driven models.
-Also, we can guarantee that certain constraints hold!
+Also, we can guarantee that certain constraints hold.

 Lifted Marginal Filtering